EnigmaCurry/d.rymcg.tech/traefik/README.md

 For a simple test of Traefik, consider installing the [whoami](../whoami) project.
 This will demonstrate a valid TLS certificate, and routing Traefik to web servers running in project containers.

+## OAuth2 authentication

+You can start the [traefik-forward-auth](../traefik-forward-auth) service to enable OAuth2 authentication to your [gitea](../gitea) identity provider.